 Three years on NixOS

-This year I decided to shift yearly updates on my NixOS
+This year I decided to shift yearly updates on my NixOS endeavors

 (2023 instance).
 This time

-the occasion is NixOS 24.05 release
+the occasion is NixOS 24.05 release.

 System maintenance

-for the desktop system I see
+Looking at the git log for /etc/nixos for the desktop system I see

 the following things happening over the past year: